yadavanujkumar/django-ecom-main/README.md

 this is fully almost functional eCommerce website build with Django.

-firstly download all the files mentioned in requirements.
+firstly you need to add your email, pass and razorpay key and secret in Ecom>settings firstly download all the files mentioned in requirements.
 Then run following commands to run the project